api3dao/old-api3-docs/docs/airnode/v0.4/grp-providers/guides/build-an-airnode/configuring-airnode.md

 all fields in the config.json section nodeSettings.heartbeat.
 See the [Heartbeat](./heartbeat.md) doc for more info.

-- enabled: Enable/disable Airnode's heartbeat.
+- enabled: Enable/disable, using true/false, Airnode's heartbeat.
 - url: The URL to make the heartbeat request to.
 - apiKey: The API key to authenticate against the heartbeat URL.
 - id: The Airnode heartbeat ID for accounting purposes.